borksh/bork/docs/index.md

   upgraded?
 - `did_update`: did the previous assertion result in either the item being installed or upgraded?
+- `did_remove`: did the previous assertion result in the existing item being removed (e.g. deleted or uninstalled)?
 - `did_error`: did attempting to install or upgrade the previous assertion result in an error?